Skip to content

 The application layer depends only on domain.
 Infrastructure is injected via trait objects (e.g., Box<dyn PageRepository>), enforcing the dependency inversion principle at compile time.

-Infrastructure Layer (crates/infrastructure/)
+Infrastructure layer (crates/infrastructure/)

-Section titled “Infrastructure Layer (crates/infrastructure/)”
+Section titled “Infrastructure layer (crates/infrastructure/)”

 Concrete implementations of application-layer traits: